 “The timeline for this project was pretty short, so that required us to vigorously plan everything ahead of time while keeping a flexible mindset to allow the creative process to flourish, not to mention deal with the inevitable, unexpected hiccups all projects naturally experience.
 The group’s ability to work together was far more important than the individual’s talent in the quality of the final outcome.”

-Baker, who graduated with an associate’s degree in Film/Video Production, is currently working as a Producer/Editor on both a freelance basis as well as for an online retailer in Northbrook.
-His freelancing highlights include working as an editor with 4 Features Film Company/Driven Entertainment, where he edited the trailer for the feature film “Critical Nexus” released in 2013 and as editor/associate producer for the feature-length documentary “Lakay,” which is about two brothers journeying back to Haiti after the 2010 earthquake to find their loved ones.
-“Lakay” is set to be released on Oct.
-17, 2014.
-Click here to watch the trailer.
+Baker, who graduated with an associate’s degree in Film/Video Production, is currently working as a Producer/Editor on a freelance basis as well as for Jokes4Miles, which is a pediatric cancer charity.
+His freelancing highlights include working as an editor with 4 Features Film Company/Driven Entertainment, where he edited the trailer for the feature film “Critical Nexus” released in 2013 and as editor/associate producer for the 2014 feature-length documentary “Lakay,” which is about two brothers journeying back to Haiti after the 2010 earthquake to find their loved ones.

 Baker thanks College of DuPage for providing him with a great start.